amityahav/miser/README.md

 in the above demo I've created a log-threshold rule via the Kibana UI, but it can be any other rule as well.

 you can find the action's payloads [here](./action_documents)

-NOTE: action payloads contain multiple fields from several rule types all combined.
- `matching_docs` and `grouping_key` will be populated when using Log Threshold rules while `value` will be populated when using Elastic Query rules. you can differentiate between alert types by the `rule_type` field in the payload.
 ## Configuration

 ```yaml